latent-to/developer-docs/docs/keys/proxies/create-proxy.md

 4. Fill the parameters:
       - `delegate`: select the imported delegate account from the _Accounts_ dropdown.
       - `proxyType`: select `SmallTransfer`; this should allow us to transfer amounts that do not exceed 0.5τ.
-      - `delay`: optionally, include a delay in blocks.
+      - `delay`: the time-lock period in blocks.
+A delay of `0` means immediate execution without announcements.
+A non-zero value requires the delegate to announce calls first and wait for the delay period before execution.
 5. Click **Submit Transaction** and sign with the _delegator_ account.

 </TabItem>